junocchi/superhero-spring-boot-jdbc/README.md

-# Superhero Project - Spring Boot with JDBCTemplate
+# Superhero Project - Spring Boot with JDBC Template
 A Superhero sightings web application, developed in five days as part of a four-people group, during our Wiley Edge Trainee Program.

 <img height="200" src="./src/images/diagram.png">